-This section describes the Device-side API for the Mender clients.
-The Device-side API constitutes the only public API of the Mender client.
-The Device-side API is a thin layer which receives messages over D-Bus, processes them, transmits them to the Mender client, receives the results from the client, and transmits a response on the D-Bus.
+This section describes the Device-side API for the Mender Client.
+The Device-side API constitutes the only public API of the Mender Client.
+The Device-side API is a thin layer which receives messages over D-Bus, processes them, transmits them to the Mender Client, receives the results from the client, and transmits a response on the D-Bus.

 You can find the D-Bus specification and background information on how it works here.